sequinstream/sequin/README.md

 Sequin runs as a stateless Docker container in front of any Postgres database.
 It comes with a CLI, HTTP interface, and the ability to pull changes from any Postgres table into a stream.

-You can also [roll your own](https://blog.sequinstream.com/build-your-own-sqs-or-kafka-with-postgres/) basic version of Sequin.

 ### Stream not a queue

 Sequin is a message stream, not just a queue.
 Like Kafka, Sequin persists messages according to a retention policy you specify.
 You can setup **consumers** to process a filtered subset of messages in the stream.
 Sequin delivers messages to consumers exactly once within a visibility timeout.